 The great leap Northward

-We've finally taken the big step back to the North.
+We've finally taken the big step back.
 Well 'back' for me but not for Sal.
 For many years home was the Kent Downs, but now, among the fells and dales on the Yorkshire-Cumbria border, I'm properly at home.

-I'm not originally from this part of the North, my roots being far more urban, post-industrial you could say.
-However, these are the landscapes I sought out for escapism and enjoyment; places where the houses are old and stone-built, dogs herd sheep along the roads, and men with weathered faces sit by pub fires.
-Life here has a rougher edge.
+I'm not originally from this part of the North, my roots being far more urban: post-industrial.
+The landscapes I live among now are those I sought for escapism and enjoyment as a youth and younger man; places where the houses are old and stone-built, dogs herd sheep along the roads, and men with weathered faces sit by pub fires.
+Life here has a rougher edge; closer to nature.

 I was pleased to find there are still some locals among the incomers strung along the valley, or off-comers as the locals call us.
 The locals all know each other, and each other's lineage.